personalized-restoration/personalized-restoration/README.md

 ## Citation

-If you use this code and data for your research, please cite our paper.
+If you use this code for your research, please cite our paper.

 ```
 @article{chari2023personalized,